-A referral can be made to DWP Visiting where it is appropriate, where it is safe to do so and there is no perceived or identified risk to the Visiting Officer.
+A referral can be made to DWP Visiting where it is appropriate and where it is safe to do so and there is no perceived or identified risk to the Visiting Officer.

-All referrals to DWP Visiting are made using the Visiting Referral Tool.
+All referrals to DWP Visiting are made using the DWP Referral tool.

-Before completing the template, the agent must check the Staff Protection List / Unacceptable Customer Behaviour (UCB) list.
+Before completing the template, the agent must check the Staff Protection List (SPL) / Unacceptable Customer Behaviour (UCB) list.

 The agent must include:

-- the check for UCB - Multi Agency Public Protection Arrangements (MAPPA) - all approved methods of contact have been considered and all Universal Credit systems have been checked for up-to-date addresses and telephone contact numbers before referring to DWP Visiting - this will prevent unnecessary visits
+- the check for UCB - Multi Agency Public Protection Arrangements (MAPPA)

+all approved methods of contact have been considered and all Universal Credit systems have been checked for up-to-date addresses and telephone contact numbers before referring to DWP Visiting.
+This will prevent unnecessary visits

-Claimants with no fixed address (NFA) and persons without accommodation (PWA) must provide a postal address.
+Claimants with No Fixed Abode (NFA) and Persons With Accommodation (PWA) must provide a postal address.
 Referrals received without a visit address will be rejected.
 The agent must have agreed a visit address with the claimant before making the referral.